“I’d 8-2 to be an Arsenal fan” is a phrase forever imprinted in the annals of football lore.

 “I think his time will come as centre back but while he’s playing so well at the moment, there’s no reason to change.
 He’s bringing good defensive stability to us and his pace has been a great bonus so we’ll just carry on.”

-Against Arsenal he was stationed at right-back and tasked with marking Andrey Arshavin.
+Against the Gunners he was stationed at right-back and tasked with marking Andrey Arshavin.
 Not the easiest of battles.
 But one he passed with distinction.

 Centre-back: Phil Jones